French Cruller Donuts (VIDEO)

 Although it’s not absolutely required, please trust me when I say it’s a necessity!
 I can’t imagine a classic French cruller donut without it.
 The donut on it’s own is not sweet at all.
 Try it first before you skip it.
 The glaze is fairly thin and mostly there for flavor.
 Just a quick dip in our glaze is what brings this entire recipe together.
 TRUST ME!

 You can make the choux pastry dough ahead of time, up to one day.
 Cover tightly with cling wrap or plastic wrap and store in the refrigerator.
 Bring to room temperature for 30 minutes before placing the dough in the piping bag, shaping and frying.
+The dough will stiffen up when chilled and makes it hard to pipe.
+Soften it with your hands by pressing the bag between your palms.

 How to store leftovers.